someStranger8/Life-engine/README.md

-# Life-engine
+# Life engine

-A bunch of 0 player games to simulate life
+A bunch of 0 player games to simulate life in raw python with no extra packages.